DadroitOrganization/Generator/README.md

 # [Dadroit JSON Generator][DOMAIN]

-This tool helps in generating JSON data using a custom JSON based and functional template language.
+This tool helps generate JSON data using a custom JSON-based and functional template language.
+It is fast, capable of generating 100K objects per second, and powerful, with many features such as variants (numbers, strings, and arrays), loops, templates, and math functions (random, min, max, count, etc.).
+Additionally, it supports including templates within each other and reusing them.

-It is fast (100K objects per second), and it is powerful with many features, including Variants (Numbers, Strings, Arrays), Loop, Template, and math functions like Random, Min, Max, Count, and more.
-Moreover, it supports including templates into each other and reusing them.
+You can use it for JSON-intensive use cases, such as testing applications and APIs.
+For example, we use it to test our remarkable [Dadroit JSON Viewer](https://dadroit.com/).

-You can use it for JSON intensive use cases like testing applications and APIs.
-For example, we are using it for testing remarkable [Dadroit JSON Viewer][DOMAIN].
+If you want to learn more, there is a [detailed blog post](https://dadroit.com/blog/json-generator-how-to-create-dummy-json-data/) about how to put this tool into use.
+Additionally, there are some samples in the Samples directory that describe the Generator's features in steps.

 ## Usage
 To use it, you need to have a template file like: